Close Banner

 The Best Spots to Watch Fireworks at Magic Kingdom

 If you want to get the full show with the castle projections, or if it’s your first time watching it, we highly recommend staking out a spot at the hub (the area in front of Cinderella Castle) or Main Street, U.S.A.
 The shows are more than just fireworks — the projections and lighting are truly incredible and worth seeing at least once.
-This is also the first show to use projections all the way down the Main Street buildings, so that area will also be a popular viewing location (and will continue to be once Happily Ever After returns).
+The show now uses projections all the way down the Main Street buildings, so that area is also a popular viewing location.

 Guide to Magic Kingdom Fireworks — Happily Ever After

-If you want a guaranteed spot at the hub, Fireworks Dessert Parties have returned!
-You can reserve your viewing spot and indulge in some dessert at Tomorrowland Terrace too.
+If you want a guaranteed spot at the hub, consider booking a Fireworks Dessert Party!
+You can reserve your viewing spot and indulge in dessert at Tomorrowland Terrace too.
 There are three options currently available, but no matter which party you choose, you'll get to indulge in specialty-themed desserts prepared by a Disney pastry chef, including chocolate-dipped strawberries, butterscotch pudding, cheese and an assortment of beer and wine.
-Two options include a reserved standing spot in the plaza gardens, while the third option includes a seat at Tomorrowland Terrance to enjoy the show.
+Two options include a reserved standing spot in the plaza gardens, while the third option includes a seat at Tomorrowland Terrace to enjoy the show.
 Read all about the dessert parties in our complete guide!

 Unconventional Spots to Watch Magic Kingdom Fireworks